Watson-Personal-Assistant/developer/_content/audio/how_it_works_audio.md

 title: How audio is processed by a multi-tenant audio gateway
 weight: 10
 ---
 The audio client passes an IAM token when it first connects to audio gateway to authenticate.
-For more information about setting up IAM authenticaton for an audio client, see the [Authenticating audio devices]({{site.baseurl}}/audio/audio+authentication/) topic.
+For more information about setting up IAM authentication for an audio client, see the [Authenticating audio devices]({{site.baseurl}}/audio/audio+authentication/) topic.

 For a multi-tenant audio gateway, the flow for processing audio input in Watson Assistant Solutions is shown in figure 1.
 Figure 1 - audio flow